v1.0.0 · Open Source · MIT License

 Reasoning Quality

 Scores chain-of-thought depth: reasoning marker density, grounding signals, response length calibration.
-Identifies step-by-step vs shallow answers.
+1 = shallow, 10 = deep.

 1 – 10